mattludwigs/hts221/README.md

 [![CircleCI](https://circleci.com/gh/mattludwigs/hts221.svg?style=svg)](https://circleci.com/gh/mattludwigs/hts221)

-An Elixir library for working with the HTS221 sensor via the I2C protocol.
+An Elixir library for working with the HTS221 sensor.
 This sensor reports relative humidity and temperature.

 For more information about the HTS221 sensor please see the resources section below.